DSBN Academy: COVID-19 pandemic

 The DSBN Academy, like all public schools in Ontario, was drastically affected by the COVID-19 pandemic during the 2019–2020 school year.
 In March 2020, the school was asked to close by the Ontario Ministry of Health.
 As a result, the graduation ceremony for the class of 2020 had to be postponed until the next academic year.

 School life

 The creed is spoken each morning of the school day after the national anthem.
-All students wear navy blue uniform shirts with navy pants or optional skirt for secondary students and khaki pants for middle school.
+All students wear navy blue or white uniform shirts with grey pants or an optional skirt for secondary students and khaki pants for middle school.

 The DSBN Academy takes students in from anywhere in the Niagara Peninsula emphasising achievement for all socio-economic classes.
 It therefore has a diverse enrolment of students from every background.

 Extracurricular programs and activities include seasonal sports, Reach for the Top Trivia Team, science club, art club, fitness, Student Innovators, homework club, fishing club, ball hockey, school band, Gay-Straight Alliance, Magic the Gathering, Dungeons & Dragons, choir, and book club.